offchan42/HoNNeT-web/README.md

    unnecessary, don't worry if there is an error installing it, it's required for the real Linux web server only)
    This will install some libraries into that `venv` directory.
-5. Run `python app.py` to run the application
+5. Enter `python app.py` to run the application
 6. Open web browser and go to http://127.0.0.1:5000/
 7. Play with the application.